vkumar1997/CV-Face-Keypoint-Detection/README.md

 * Combining the two tasks to build a face detector

 Please see the Jupyter Notebook to understand  the project in detail

+### Uncomment the last line on 'combine_part1_and_part2.py' and run the file using a sample image to automatically detect the faces using Haar Cascade and detect facial keypoints using CNN.